ip75/rutubeuploader/README.md

 ```shell
 $ rutubeuploader token --user vova@mail.com --password Password
 ```
-You will get `token.json` in current directory which will be used for authentication
+You will get `token.json` in current directory which will be used for authentication in other operations.
+Token has to expire in half an hour but checking for expiration doesn't work on rutube service yet at upload action.
+So issued token is never expies until rutube fix error on the server side.

 #### Upload video to Rutube
 ```shell